elastic/kibana/x-pack/plugins/alerting/README.md

 ## Licensing

-Currently most of rule types are free features.
+Currently most rule types are free features.
 But some rule types are subscription features, such as the tracking containment rule.

 ## Documentation

-You should create asciidoc for the new rule type.
+You should create asciidoc for each new rule type you develop:

 - For stack rules, add an entry to the rule type index - [`docs/user/alerting/stack-rules.asciidoc`](../../../docs/user/alerting/stack-rules.asciidoc) which points to a new document for the rule type that should live in the directory [`docs/user/alerting/stack-rules`](../../../docs/user/alerting/stack-rules).